Murdo-C/captainmurdo.github.io/_posts/2022-4-21-strategic-blockchain.md

 ---
 layout: post
-title: Strategic Blockchain Use Cases
+title:  "Strategic Blockchain Use Cases"
+date:   2022-4-21
+location:   "Toronto, Canada"
+author:   "Murdo"
 ---

 Practical use cases and lost causes in the blockchain gold rush.